nexmo-community/vonage-workshop/content/SMS/_index.md

 ## SMS API Overview

-The SMS API is a fairly straight forward API that allows the users of it to.
+The SMS API is a fairly straight forward API that enables you to:

-* Send SMS's
+* Send SMS
-* Receive SMS's
+* Receive SMS
-* Receive Delivery Receipts from send SMSs
+* Receive Delivery Receipts for sent SMS

 ## Global Availability

-SMS is available around the world though there are various regional differences and restrictions from country to country.
-For an enumeration of these see [here](https://help.nexmo.com/hc/en-us/sections/200622473-Country-Specific-Features-and-Restrictions)
+SMS is available around the world though there are differences and restrictions from country to country.
+For more details see [Country Specific Features and Restrictions](https://help.nexmo.com/hc/en-us/sections/200622473-Country-Specific-Features-and-Restrictions).